gigifokchiman/churn-model-interview-gigi/readme.md

 ├── notebooks/ # Jupyter notebooks for exploration
 ├── .github/workflows/ # GitHub Actions workflows
 └── docker/ # Dockerfile and compose files

+## What can you explore?
+- The notebooks folder is not linked to any further actions.
+That means it is the place where you can freely explore.
+- If you want to make changes and see how the retraining pipeline and inferencing pipeline works, src is the folder.
+- You can apply your changes to the developing environment by
+1) Commiting  changes to any feature branch (features/xx branch) for your own experiments
+2) Submitting a pull request to the "dev" branch.

 ## Environment setup
 ### Prerequisites